 You might have noticed I wrote ‘one of the definitions’ above.
 You see, whilst it’s a good definition, it doesn’t actually cover all bases.
 We have agreed that dogs are a species, but a Chihuahua and a Great Dane can’t mate and produce fertile offspring because, well, there are size issues… but a Chihuahua and a Jack Russel could mate, and a Jack Russel and a Beagle, and so on till you get to Great Danes so… are they a species then or not?

-To help with these ambiguous situations, there are a few different ways of defining a species, including similarity in behaviour, DNA, morphology (physical structure) and ecological ‘niche’ (lifestyle).
+To help with these ambiguous situations, there are other ways of defining a species, including similarity in behaviour, DNA, morphology (physical structure) and ecological ‘niche’ (lifestyle).
 With these added definitions, dogs are all the same species because of their many similarities.
 On the other hand dogs and wolves, who can make fertile offspring together and share DNA ancestrally, are not the same species as they have very different behaviours and niches.

 How species separate

 Another is isolation.
 Sometimes species start to split off because they live in communities that are cut off from each other.
 Say you have two populations of lizard that live on either side of the mountain.
 Over time one population happens to get taller and taller, and the other smaller and smaller because of local conditions encouraging these traits.
 If they are brought back together they can’t mate anymore, and as there is no mixing of these populations there isn’t any medium sized lizards to bridge the gap, they would become separate species.
-This has historically happened with freshwater fish species who live in lakes.
+This can also happen with freshwater fish who live in lakes.
 They can’t head over to another lake to see their cousins, so over time become more and more different.
 A great example of this is African cyclid fish, who have become very diverse in a short space of time due to their isolation, and so are studied by many scientists for just this reason.

 Can they rejoin?

 Now for the crazy interesting part.
 Species can split apart, but what happens when they come together.
 We already know that only the same species can produce fertile offspring together, but there are different species which can come together to produce infertile offspring (so they just have the one generation and never get the chance to be grandparents).
 Perhaps the most famous is when a female horse and a male donkey breed, and you get a mule.
 They are a hybrid of the two, and are infertile due to the different number of chromosomes coming from each parent.
 When you get a male horse and a female donkey, the baby is called a hinny.
-There are very rare cases when a mule does get a foal, but this is like a one in a million stroke of genetic luck.
+There are very rare cases when a mule does get a foal, but this is like a one-in-a-million stroke of genetic luck.
 In fact it is so rare that in ancient Greece the phrase “when a mule foals” is sort of like our “when pigs fly” phrase today (or the Nigerian “when chickens grow teeth” which is a funny one for the imagination).

 Of course there are other examples too.
 Next up we have the love story between tigers and lions.
 Very similar, but still different species.
 However, they can also have infertile offspring together called ligers (male lion, female tiger) or tigons (other way around).
 The most recent hybrid discovered, first seen in 2006, is the pizzly (grolar) bear.
 This is when a grizzly bear and a polar bear have cubs, and is thought to be happening more often as polar bears are spreading south into grizzly territories as the Arctic is getting more difficult to survive in.